kavin-zhu/ChatGPT-Assisted-Notebook/README.md

    Once you have the API key, open the GenerateText.jsx file in your project.

-   Locate the following line in the GenerateText.jsx file:
+   Locate the following line in the GenerateText.jsx file, and replace with your own key:

    ```javascript
    const apiKey = "OPENAI_API_KEY";